jverzani/gWidgetsWWW2/inst/FastRWeb/README.md

 Notes
 -----

 The response is a bit slower than it could be.
-One area of speedup is in how sessions are handled.
-There is code in `Rserve` that should allows this to be handled faster, but this has not been exploited yet.
+If it is untolerable, you might try `nginx` and `Rook`, though that may have other issues.

-As of now, sessions are stored in a directory on the server, by default `/tmp/gWidgetsWWW2_session_db`.
+As of now, sessions are stored in a directory on the server, by default `/tmp/sessions`.
 This must be writable by the `Rserve` process.
-The location can be configured through an option, which would be set in the `rserve.R` file.
-Sessions are deleted when a page is unloaded, though one may want to make sure this directory is cleaned out periodically, as the session files can be large.
+The location can be configured in the `rserve.R` file.
+Sessions are *supposed to be* deleted when a page is unloaded, though one may want to make sure this directory is cleaned out periodically, as the session files can be large.

 This is all experimental.
 Please let me know if there are any issues.
+In particular, the heuristics to specify how often to try and for how many times, when a file is locked may need tweaking.